-Located in the heart of Boston’s Theatre District and across from the iconic Boston Common, Emerson’s campus stands at the crossroads of the city.
-With unparalleled access to internships, museums, hospitals, theatres, and countless cultural experiences, there is never a shortage of new experiences for students.
-From seeing a show at a historic theatre and catching a Red Sox game at Fenway Park to getting lost in the latest exhibit at the Museum of Fine Arts and watching street performers in Harvard Square, the city remains at your doorstep, there for you when you need it most.
+Located in the heart of Boston’s Theater District and across from the iconic Boston Common, Emerson’s campus stands at the crossroads of the city.
+With unparalleled access to internships, museums, hospitals, theaters, and countless cultural experiences, there’s never a shortage of new experiences for students.
+From seeing a show at a historic theater and catching a Red Sox game at Fenway Park to getting lost in the latest exhibit at the Museum of Fine Arts and watching street performers in Harvard Square, the city remains at your doorstep, there for you when you need it most.

-Beyond the Boston city limits, Emerson offers students the opportunity to spend a semester at their state-of-the-art Los Angeles Center on Sunset Boulevard in Los Angeles, California, or at Kasteel Well, the College’s medieval castle in Well, the Netherlands.
-Emerson offers study and internship programs in Los Angeles and Washington, D.C.; study abroad in the Netherlands, Valencia, Beijing, and Prague; and course cross-registration with the six-member Boston ProArts Consortium.
+Beyond the Boston city limits, Emerson offers students the opportunity to spend a semester at its state-of-the-art Los Angeles Center on Sunset Boulevard in Los Angeles, California, or at Kasteel Well, the College’s medieval castle in Well, Limburg in the Netherlands.
+Emerson also offers study and internship programs in Los Angeles and Washington, DC; study abroad in more than 14 locations around the world, including the Netherlands, Valencia, Bejing, and Prague; and course cross-registration with the six members of the Boston ProArts Consortium.

 Emerson offers students access to industry-leading facilities and equipment across all academic disciplines.
 The College is home to multiple theatres; a journalism production center with an integrated digital newsroom for aspiring journalists; the highly regarded Robbins Speech, Language, and Hearing Center; a state-of-the-art marketing suite and focus group room; WERS-FM, Boston’s oldest noncommercial radio station; Ploughshares, the award-winning literary journal for new writing; and much more.